 Is Your House Ready for Solar Thermal Panels?

 Just like solar PV, solar thermal panels work best if your roof is south-facing, but will still be effective on south-west and south-east facing roofs.
 Moreover, you can choose to install them on the ground instead of the roof if it isn’t suitable, as long as they get direct, unshaded sunlight.
 There are a few more things you should consider before making the investment.
 For instance, electric showers and cold-fill washing machines/dishwashers are not compatible with solar water heating.
 You will also need a new cylinder, so installing a solar thermal system is especially recommended if you have to replace your existing cylinder or fixing your roof.
+If that is not possible, you may consider buying a thermodynamic panel which can be retrofitted on any cylinder.
 Solar thermal panels should occupy between 1 and 2 m2 of roof or ground space per each person in the household and have an inclination between 20 and 50 degrees.